Anne Whitney

 Anne Whitney (September 2, 1821 – January 23, 1915) was an American sculptor and poet.
 She made full-length and bust sculptures of prominent political and historical figures, and her works are in major museums in the United States.
 She received prestigious commissions for monuments.
 Two statues of Samuel Adams were made by Whitney and are located in Washington, D.C.'s National Statuary Hall Collection and in front of Faneuil Hall in Boston.
 She also created two monuments to Leif Erikson.

-She made works that explored her liberal views regarding abolition, women's rights, and other social issues.
-Many prominent and historical men and women are depicted in her sculptures, like Harriet Beecher Stowe.
-She portrayed women who lived ground-breaking lives as suffragists, professional artists, and non-traditional positions for women at the time, like noted economist and Wellesley College president Alice Freeman Palmer.
-Throughout her adult life, she lived an unconventional, independent life and had a lifelong relationship with fellow artist, Abby Adeline Manning, with whom she lived and traveled to Europe.
+Through her art, she expressed her liberal views regarding abolition, women's rights, and other social issues.
+Prominent historical figures are depicted in her sculptures, including Harriet Beecher Stowe.
+She portrayed women who lived ground-breaking lives as suffragists, professional artists, and non-traditional positions for women at the time, including noted economist and Wellesley College president Alice Freeman Palmer.
+Unusual for her era, she lived an unconventional, independent life and had a lifelong relationship with fellow artist, Abby Adeline Manning, with whom she lived and traveled to Europe.

 Early life

 Anne Whitney was born in Watertown, Massachusetts, on September 2, 1821.
-She was the youngest child of Nathaniel Ruggles Whitney, Jr.—a justice of the peace—and Sally, or Sarah, Stone Whitney, both of whom were descendants of Watertown settlers of 1635.
+She was the youngest child of Nathaniel Ruggles Whitney Jr.—a justice of the peace—and Sally, or Sarah, Stone Whitney, both of whom were descendants of Watertown settlers of 1635.
 She had a sister and five brothers.
 The family moved to East Cambridge by the time that Whitney was 12 years old and returned to Watertown in 1850.